Musselburgh: History

 Musselburgh is known as "The Honest Toun", and celebrates this by the annual election of the Honest Lad and Lass.
 The town motto "Honestas dates back to 1332, when the Regent of Scotland, Randolph, Earl of Moray, died in the burgh after a long illness during which he was devotedly cared for by the townsfolk.
 His successor offered to reward the people for their loyalty but they declined, saying they were only doing their duty.
 The new regent, the Earl of Mar, was impressed and said they were a set of honest men, hence "Honest Toun".

-Archaeological excavations by Headland Archaeology between 2003–04, as part of work to renew the water mains, found that the Medieval town was concentrated on the High Street and that occupation in the North High Street area and Fisherrow only dates to the 16th century or later.
-The early town was centered on the eastern side of the river Esk.
+Archaeological excavations by Headland Archaeology between 2003 and 2004, as part of work to renew the water mains, found that the medieval town was concentrated on the High Street and that occupation in the North High Street area and Fisherrow only dates to the 16th century or later.
+The early town was centred on the eastern side of the river Esk.

+Musselburgh is home to the Palladian Manor House of Newhailes, which dates back to 1702 and was home to eight generations of the Dalrymple family, who in the 18th century were a prominent political and legal force within Scotland.
+The house and grounds are now managed by the National Trust for Scotland.

+Stoneyhill House dates from the mid 18th century.
+The estate of Stoneyhill was formerly owned by Sir William Sharp and later passed to the Earl of Wemyss, the notorious Francis Charteris.

+The population was 6,331 inhabitants in 1841.

 The town and its population grew considerably throughout the latter half of the twentieth century, with major local authority and private housing developments on both the eastern and western outskirts.

-The Battle of Pinkie Cleugh was fought south of Musselburgh.
+The Battle of Pinkie, part of the Rough Wooing between Scotland and England, was fought south of Musselburgh in 1547.